woman checking if loans affecting mortgage

 Does Having Loans Affect Getting A Mortgage?

-If you're looking to buy a house and also need a personal loan, the first question that crosses your mind is likely, "does having loans affect getting a mortgage?"
+If you're looking to buy a house and also need a personal loan, the first question that crosses your mind is likely, "Does having loans affect getting a mortgage?"
 It's a great question!

 How To Figure Out If Your Loans Affect Getting A Mortgage